jrford32/ProtonVPN/README.md

 </p>
 <p>
-Once, the resource group has been create, craete the virtual machine next.
-The virtual machine (VM) should should use the Windows 10 operating system and should be set in a different geographic location.
+Once the resource group has been created, create the virtual machine next.
+The virtual machine (VM) should use the Windows 10 operating system and should be set in a different geographic location.
 I used Asia for this lab.
 </p>
 <br />